mlcommons/dynabench/new_builder_evaluation/readme.md

    ![roles](img/roles.png)

-2. On the up right corner of the screen select *create role*.
+2. On the top right corner of the screen select *create role*.

    ![create_role](img/cretate_role.png)

-3. Click on *Custom trust policy* and paste the json showed previosly and click on *next*.
+3. Click on *Custom trust policy* and paste the json shown previosly and click on *next*.

    ![policy](img/policy.png)